Antisymmetric Mueller generator as the universal origin of geometric phase in classical polarization and quantum two-level systems: Quantum two-level systems: adjoint SU(2) action and Bloch-sphere geometric phase

 By the same geometric arguments as in Sec.~\ref{sec:geom_phase}, the solid angle can be expressed in terms of the tangential component $\boldsymbol{\Omega}_\perp(t)$ of the angular velocity of $\mathbf{r}(t)$ on the sphere.
 In particular, one can write

 where $v(t) = |\dot{\mathbf{r}}(t)|$ is the speed of the Bloch vector along $C$ and $\kappa_{\mathrm{g}}(t)$ is the geodesic curvature of the trajectory.
 The geodesic curvature depends only on the tangential component $\boldsymbol{\Omega}_\perp(t)$ of the angular velocity and vanishes for geodesic motion on the sphere.
-Equation~\eqref{eq:gamma-bloch-kg} therefore shows that the geometric phase of a pure qubit state is entirely determined by the antisymmetric generator $A_U(t)$.
+Equation~\eqref{eq:gamma-bloch-kg} shows that, for pure-state qubit evolutions, the geometric contribution to the phase is encoded in the antisymmetric part of the adjoint map through the tangential angular velocity of the Bloch vector.
+The remaining components of the transformation do not influence the enclosed solid angle and hence do not affect the geometric phase.

-From the operational point of view, this means that the geometric content of a unitary qubit evolution can be extracted solely from the antisymmetric part of the adjoint map $R_U(t)$.
+From the operational point of view, this means that the geometric-phase content of a unitary qubit evolution can be extracted solely from the antisymmetric part of the adjoint map $R_U(t)$.
 In experiments where the quantum process is characterized via qubit process tomography, one reconstructs the completely positive trace-preserving map $\mathcal{E}$ on qubit density matrices $\rho$, i.e., the map $\rho \mapsto \mathcal{E}(\rho)$, and the induced action on the Bloch vector,

 where $R_{\mathcal{E}}$ is a real $3\times 3$ matrix and $\mathbf{t}$ is a translation vector.